 NOTE: CoFertility works hard to recommend products and services — like the best ovulation test kits — that align with our brand mission of making infertility suck less.
 We sometimes earn a sales commission or advertising fee when recommending various products and services to you.
 As an Amazon Associate, we earn from qualifying purchases.
 Always be sure to consult with a doctor if you have any concerns.
 Prices and terms listed on our website are subject to change.

 If you’ve been trying to get pregnant, chances are, someone has probably told you that using an ovulation test kit, or ovulation predictor kit (OPK), is the best way to help figure it out.
-Essentially, an ovulation kit helps take the guesswork out of when your fertile window might be — or, in other words, when the best time is to get it on with your babymaking partner.
+Essentially, an ovulation kit takes the guesswork out of when your fertile window might be — or, in other words, when the best time is to get it on.

-Unlike tracking your temperature daily in an effort to witness tiny spikes, or (even more fun) checking your cervical mucus, an ovulation kit will tell you more clearly whether those little eggies of yours are getting ready to be released and meet sperm.
+Unlike tracking your temperature daily, or (even more fun) checking your cervical mucus, an ovulation kit will tell you more clearly whether those little eggies of yours are getting ready to be released and meet sperm.
 After peeing on one, the test measures your Luteinizing Hormone (LH) levels to see if you experience a surge.
 While you’ve always got LH hanging out in your body, you experience a sharp increase (up to 5x your normal amount) a day or two before ovulation.

 Your fertile window, or the best time to have sex to get pregnant, is 12-36 hours before the start of the LH surge, and when your egg is released.
 The general rule of thumb is to have sex at least once within 3 days of getting a positive result.

 So, which ovulation test is the best for you?
-There are tons of them out there, but we’ve broken down the deets so you can make an educated decision.
+There are tons out there, but we’ve broken down the deets so you can make an educated decision.

 The Best Ovulation Test Kits of 2021

-If you want to get super serious about understanding your cycle, the Mira Plus Fertility Tracker is one of the best ovulation test kits out there.
-This bad boy is LEGIT—measuring your LH and E3G (how estradiol metabolizes in urine) to a degree that was found by hospitals to be equivalent to leading lab grade readers.
-No more smiley faces or interpreting blurry lines.
-Woohoo!
+If you want to get super serious about understanding your cycle, the Mira Plus Fertility Tracker is one of the best digital ovulation tests out there.
+This bad boy is LEGIT—measuring your LH and E3G (how estradiol metabolizes in urine) to a degree that was found by hospitals as equivalent to leading lab grade readers.
+That’s pretty precise.

 What makes it unique

 In our opinion, the Mira Fertility Tracker is really worth it.
-Ovulation test kits can really add up, so if you’re going to spend some cash, you might as well know that you’re getting the best.
+Digital ovulation predictor kits can really add up, so you might as well know that you’re getting the best.
 Plus, CoFertility warriors can score an exclusive 12% off their ENTIRE order for any Mira product —that’s almost $25 off a Mira Starter Kit or more than $10 off two boxes of wands! —using code COFERTILITY.
-Done and done!

 Oova’s ovulation test kit is LEGIT.
 Like, three-years-of-testing-at-NYC’s-Mount-Sinai-Hospital legit.
 This ovulation test contains 15 strips that check both LH and progesterone.
 Scan your test strip, and in seconds Oova will provide you with hormone concentration measurements down to two decimal places.
-Talk about precise!
-The Oova app also offers a personalized daily action plan, which explains what you should actually do with your hormone data.
+The app also offers a personalized daily action plan, which explains what you should actually do with your hormone data.

-These ovulation predictor kits capture baseline hormone levels, days leading up to your LH surge, the surge itself, and your progesterone on days following to confirm if an egg was actually released.
-Oova claims their tests confirm ovulation as well as a fertility window of up to six days.
+Oova claims their tests confirm ovulation as well as a window of up to six fertile days.
 They also state that their ovulation kits are so accurate, some doctors are even using them instead of bloodwork and lab tests.
 We can’t confirm this, but it could certainly be worth a shot.

 One thing we love about Oova: their commitment to cost-consciousness.
 Oova recently lowered their pricing in order to widen access to their super precise ovulation tracking.
-And while all ovulation tracking technology may run you more dough upfront than simple POAS line tests, our thinking is that the precision may save you time and money in the long run.
+Plus, the precision of fertility tracking technology may save you time and money in the long run.